Jsos17/CalculatorApp/dokumentointi/testaus.md

 Additionally, the jar-file was opened by left-clicking its icon and also through command line.

-This test revealed that, if no config.properties file is present, then left-clicking almost certainly results in the database being created somewhere else than the directory where the jar file is (probably the root directory).
+This test revealed that, that left-clicking almost certainly results in the database being created somewhere else than the directory where the jar file is (probably the root directory).
 On the contrary, command line execution of the jar creates the database inside the same directory.

-**Thus, it is possible that the program might access a different databases depending on how the program is run, IF the config.properties file and the proper configuration input (i.e. the name of desired database file) is not present.**
+A reliable way of ensuring access to the right database, is opening the jar file using the command line.

 ## Remaining deficiencies in the application/in testing